scolapicchioni/blazor/Lab04/readme.md

 # Frontend - Razor Class Libraries and Components

 Right now we have three pages (All, Details and Delete) that basically use the same layout: a card with the photo information.
 The only thing that changes are which buttons to show.
 This means that every time we make a change, we have to update the UI and the logic of three components (AllPhotos, Details and Delete), writing  the same code three times.
-This situation is less than ideal, so let's refactor the `card` into its own component and let's make it so that we can configure which buttons to show depending on the view.
+This situation is less than ideal, so let's refactor the `card` into its own component and let's make it so that we can configure which buttons to show depending on the scenario.

 ## The PhotoDetailsComponent

 First of all, let's create a `Components` folder under our `PhotoSharingApplication.Frontend.BlazorWebAssembly` project.

-In the `Components` folder, create a new `Razor Component` called  `PhotoDetailsComponent.vue`.
+In the `Components` folder, create a new `Razor Component` called  `PhotoDetailsComponent.razor`.

 Now cut the `MatCard` of the `AllPhotos` component and paste it in the `PhotoDetailsComponent` component.